palantus/entitystorage/README.md

 ## History

-EntityStorage can provide a full history/changelog over changes of an Entity.
-It is enabled on a entity-by-entity basis by calling `.enableHistory()` on it.
-After doing that, the history is available by calling `.history` on an entity.
+EntityStorage can provide a full history/changelog of Entity changes.
+It is enabled on an entity-by-entity basis by calling `myEntity.enableHistory()`.
+After doing that, the history is available by calling `myEntity.history`.

-If you want, you can add custom entries using `.addHistoryEntry(data, timestamp)`.
+If you want, you can add custom entries using `myEntity.addHistoryEntry(data, timestamp)`.
 Timestamp is optional and data can be any javascript object/array/value.
 Custom entries will have `type: "custom"` when extracted.

-History can be cleared using `clearHistory()`.
+History can be cleared by calling `myEntity.clearHistory()`.

 When searching, you can find entities which was created and/or updated in a period.